DefiLlama/careers/README.md

 -->

 ## Compensation
-Salaries at defillama are in the 60-100k/yr range in USD.
+Salaries at defillama are paid in stablecoins or wire transfers, choice is up to receiver.
 On top of that we add a vested equity grant.

 We regularly increase salaries based on performance.